LePhenix47/HRnet-Data-Table_npm-package/README.md

 HRnet Data Table supports the following props:

 * `data`: (required) An array of objects that contains the data to be displayed in the table.

 * `title`: (optional) A string value that adds a caption to the table.

 * `search`: (optional) A boolean value that determines whether the table should have a search bar.
 The default value is `false`.

 * `sort`: (optional) A boolean value that determines whether the table should be sortable.
-The default value is `false`.
+The default * value is `false`.
+*
 * `filter`: (optional) A boolean value that determines whether the table should be filterable.
-The default value is `false`.
+The * default value is `false`.
+*
 * `scroll`: (optional) A boolean value that determines whether the table should have scrolling.
-The default value is `false`.
+The * default value is `false`.
+*

-* `height`: (required if scrollable is set to `true`) A string value representing the height of the table in pixels.
+* `height`: (required if scroll is set to true) A number value representing the height of the table in pixels.

+* `info`: (optional) A boolean value that controls the display of information about the data table, * such as the current page and number of entries displayed.
+The default value is true.

+* `lengthMenu`: (optional) An array of numbers that specifies the entries to be shown in the table, for example: `[10, 25, 50, 100]`.
+The user can then select how many entries they want to see from a  drop-down menu.
+The default value is [10, 25, 50, 100].

+* `paging`: (optional) A boolean value that determines whether the table should be paginated.
+By default, this is set to `true`, but it can be disabled by setting it to `false`.
+However, if scroll is enabled, paging will be automatically disabled and vice-versa.

 Each of these props allows you to tailor the HRnet Data Table component to your specific needs and requirements, making it a versatile and powerful tool for working with data in your React projects.